Verssae/NeuroJIT/README.md

 # NeuroJIT: Improving Just-In-Time Defect Prediction Using Neurophysiological and Empirical Perceptions of Modern Developers

-This replication package contains the source code and data used in the paper *"NeuroJIT: Improving Just-In-Time Defect Prediction Using Neurophysiological and Empirical Perceptions of Modern Developers"* and the implementation of the commit understandability features calculator called `neurojit`.
+This replication package contains the source code and data used in the paper *"NeuroJIT: Improving Just-In-Time Defect Prediction Using Neurophysiological and Empirical Perceptions of Modern Developers"*.

 ## Table of Contents